 A subscription’s incoming rate becomes consistently higher than its processing rate.
 This should be fine for short periods of time e.g. traffic spikes.
 However if it continues your topic would eventually get full.

 A subscription’s dead-letter queue message count is consistently increasing.

-In the meanwhile, to stop the topic from getting full, you could set up forwarding to redirect messages for the problematic system to a different backup topic subscription or queue until the problem is resolved.
+As a last resort, to stop the topic from getting full, you could set up forwarding to redirect messages for the problematic system to a different backup topic subscription or queue until the problem is resolved.
 Just don’t move them to a database.